microsoft/MLOpsPython/docs/getting_started.md

 ### 7. Train the Model

 The next step is to invoke the training pipeline created in the previous step.
-It can be done with a **Release Pipeline**:
+It can be done with a **Release Pipeline**.
+Click on the Pipelines/Releases menu, and then **New pipeline**:

 ![invoke training pipeline](./images/invoke-training-pipeline.png)